DevBruge/MindfulMoments-chrome/README.md

     2. Chrome notification style
     3. Alert box styling
     4. Icon
+12. choose a software license, and add it (maybe MIT license?)

 ####TEST CASES
 1. Ensure that on first load all storage it loaded with defaults